slashkudos/kudos-api/README.md

 ## Stack

 - AWS Amplify for the back-end infrastructure
-- AWS AppSync GraphQL APIs for the core Kudos CRUD API
+- AWS AppSync GraphQL APIs for the core slashkudos API
 - DynamoDB for storage because it's cheap and easy
-- REST APIs as needed for integrations such as handling GitHub webhooks

-## Project Setup

-1. Create the follow Codespace secrets for your user
-   1. `AWS_ACCESS_KEY_ID` - Get from AWS Console profile
-   2. `AWS_SECRET_ACCESS_KEY` - Get from AWS Console profile
-2. Create a Codespace and you should be good to go 🚀

 ## Commands